SiddharthaPutti/GPT/README.md

-please go through the commits for code break-down.
-The code file also containes required comments to understand the effects of optimization.
-This repo is inspired from Andrej and Umar youtube videos.
+please go through the commits for code breakdown. \n The code file also contains required comments to understand the effects of optimization. \n This repo is inspired by Andrej and Umar's youtube videos. \n